MauricioG5/ROS_UNO/README.md

 1. From A Node:

 - Booleano: It publishes binary numbers (0 or 1) as ROS Bool type variable at 10 hertz frequency.
-This topic is published by A Node
 - Entero: It publishes int numbers as ROS Int16 type variable 10 hertz frequency.
-This topic is published by A Node
 - FLotante: It publishes float numbers as ROS FLoat32 type variable 10 hertz frequency.
-This topic is published by A Node

 2. From B Node:
-- String_B: It publishes a String as ROS String with the following format: "Alto=<High_value>%/Medio=<Med_value>%/Bajo=<Low_value>%
+- String_B: It publishes a String as ROS String with the following format: "Alto=<High_value>%/Medio=<Med_value>%/Bajo=<Low_value>%.

+3. From C Node:
+- String_C: It publishes a String as ROS String with the following format: "Alto=<High_value>%/Medio=<Med_value>%/Bajo=<Low_value>%.

+4. From D Node:
+- String_D: It publishes a String as ROS String with the following format: "Alto=<High_value>%/Medio=<Med_value>%/Bajo=<Low_value>%.
 ## EXECUTION

 **To execute the program, it may be done on this way:**